AdobeDocs/workfront.en/help/quicksilver/manage-work/campaigns/edit-campaigns.md

    >[!TIP]
    >
-   >To edit limited information about the campaign, click [!UICONTROL **[!UICONTROL Campaign Details]**] and update any of the available fields.
+   >To edit limited information about the campaign, click [!UICONTROL **Campaign Details**] and update any of the available fields.
 To update all information about a campaign, continue to follow these instructions.

    ![](assets/campaign-edit-box.png)
 1. Update or review information in the following areas: